-For this round, up to \$2,501,190 is available for projects from Southern Virginia, and \$1,850,000 is available for projects from Southwest Virginia.
+For this round, up to \$(Insert new balance) is available for projects from Southern Virginia, and \$(Insert new balance) is available for projects from Southwest Virginia.

 Objectives:

 - Boost energy supply chains for economic development in the Tobacco Region - Increase energy resiliency in Southern and Southwest Virginia - Enable scalable innovations in the energy entrepreneurial ecosystem - Develop and implement impactful energy projects in the Tobacco Region - Leverage federal, state, local and private funding resources for energy development through collaboration among key partners such as VEDP, US Department of Energy, and Virginia Department of Energy, that maximizes each partners' assistance available to quality projects.